Uuuuu77/RoutifyMe/README.md

 # RoutifyMe

-RoutifyMe is a powerful route optimization web application that leverages Bing Maps and advanced algorithms to provide the most efficient path across multiple destinations.
+RoutifyMe is a powerful route optimization web application that leverages Bing Maps API and advanced algorithms to provide the most efficient path across multiple destinations.
 Whether you're planning a delivery route, a road trip, or a day of sales calls, RoutifyMe makes it easy to visit more places in less time.

 ## Key Features